 We have entered into employment agreements with each of our NEOs.
 See the heading "Agreements with our Named Executive Officers" within the "Compensation Discussion and Analysis" section of this Proxy Statement for a summary of these employment agreements.
-We have also entered into change in control agreements with our NEOs, other than Mr. Howes, who receives his change in control benefits under his employment agreement.
+We have also entered into change in control agreements with our NEOs, other than Mr. Howes, who was entitled to his change in control benefits pursuant to the terms of his employment agreement.
 See "Potential Payments upon Change in Control" below for a summary of these benefits and agreements.
-As each of our NEOs is already receiving change in control benefits either pursuant to an employment agreement (in the case of Mr. Howes) or a separate change in control agreement (in the case of each of our other NEOs), none of our NEOs is eligible to participate in our Change in Control Plan.
-However, each of our NEOs is eligible to receive benefits under our Retirement Policy upon meeting the qualifying criteria.
-As of December 31, 2020, only Mr. Howes had met the qualifying criteria to receive benefits under our Retirement Policy.
-A description of our Retirement Policy is in the "Our Indirect Compensation Elements" section of this Proxy Statement under the heading "Retirement Policy."
+As each of our NEOs as of December 31, 2021 was already receiving change in control benefits either pursuant to an employment agreement (in the case of Mr. Howes) or a separate change in control agreement (in the case of each of our other NEOs), none of our NEOs was eligible to participate in our Change in Control Plan.
+In addition, the Severance Plan provides payments and benefits to each of our NEOs, who have all executed participation agreements thereunder, in the event that payments and benefits under such plan would be greater than the benefits provided under the NEOs' employment agreements.
+Each of our NEOs is also eligible to receive benefits under our Retirement Policy upon meeting the qualifying criteria; however, as of December 31, 2021, only Mr. Howes had met the qualifying criteria to receive benefits under our Retirement Policy.
+A description of our

+Retirement Policy is in the "Our Indirect Compensation Elements" section of this Proxy Statement under the heading "Retirement Policy."